 The Committee proposes the approximate size of the Working Group.
 Nominations for Working Group members are passed to the CEO by the Committee and, where appropriate, relevant patrons and stakeholders.
-Working Groups will generally include one or more Committee Members, together with other individuals approached by the CEO because they have the necessary legal and/or technical knowhow in the field under discussion.
+Working Groups may generally include one or more Committee Members, together with other individuals approached by the CEO because they have the necessary legal and/or technical knowhow in the field under discussion.
 Such participants are often lawyers, barristers, GCs of banks, and/or members of international or governmental bodies.

-Working Groups will be chaired by a Committee Member or by the CEO or, where this is not possible, by a former Committee Member or by an individual selected from a shortlist of potential future Committee Members produced by the Sub-Committee.
+Working Groups will be chaired by a Committee Member or by the CEO or, where this is not possible, by a former Committee Member or by an individual selected from a shortlist of leading practitioners with relevant expertise.